 It should be noted however, the Government will have to take account of the human rights set out in the Constitution when passing local laws, so there will be 'indirect' horizontal application of human rights principles to private individuals.
-This means that they will not pass laws which knowingly allow one private individual to violate another private individual's life even though you could not take the human rights case to court.
+This means that they will not pass laws which knowingly allow one private individual to violate another private individual's rights.